johnWilshire/thesis_guide/README.md

 <div id="ref-nakagawa2013general">

-Nakagawa, S., & Schielzeth, H. (2013).
-A general and simple method for obtaining r2 from generalized linear mixed-effects models. *Methods in Ecology and Evolution*, *4*(2), 133–142.
+Nakagawa, Shinichi, and Holger Schielzeth.
+2013.
+“A General and Simple Method for Obtaining R2 from Generalized Linear Mixed-Effects Models.”
+*Methods in Ecology and Evolution* 4 (2).
+Wiley Online Library: 133–42.

 </div>